zorino/docker-virtuoso/README.md

 vt-utils : virtuoso utilities cmd line

-  load [graph]       load graph files from /mnt/graphs/raw_data volume into graph
+  load [dir] [graph]         load graph files from [dir] volume into [graph]

-  fast-load [graph]  load graph files from /mnt/graphs/raw_data volume into graph
+  fast-load [dir] [graph]    load graph files from /mnt/graphs/raw_data volume into graph
                              with indexing disabled, will reindex after the loading

   fct-install                install faceted browser (fct) vad

   fct-index                  launch the fct indexing and ranking

   delete [graph]             will delete graph from the triplestore

   help                       print this
 ```